mrhosseinsalari/Search-Filter/README.md

 # Search-Filter
-This project developed with HTML, CSS and JavaScript
+Developed with HTML, CSS and JavaScript

-In order for the project to work properly, you need to do the following because my project uses a local api and you need to use the json-server package to connect to it :
+This project uses a local API and you need to install the json-server package to connect to it .

+## Steps to use

 1. Install JSON Server